mjstroup/Chess/README.md

 ## 3.4.
 Opening Book

 At the start of the game, the depth that minimax searches to is simply not enough to calculate optimal play for the first couple of moves.
 To counteract this, I downloaded about 4000 Grandmaster-level games from 50 tournaments within the last ten years in which the computer can choose opening sequences from.
-Up until move five, it looks into its game database, finds all positions in which the current position has occured, and then chooses a random move from those positions.
-These moves puts the engine in a much better opening position where its evaluations will be much more meaningful.
+Up until move five, it looks into its game database, finds all positions in which the current position has occurred, and then chooses a random move from those positions.
+These moves put the engine in a much better opening position where its evaluations will be much more meaningful.

 ## 3.5.
 [Piece Square Tables](https://www.chessprogramming.org/Piece-Square_Tables)

-Past the opening book, the engine was getting a little big confused as to what it was supposed to do if it cannot find a guaranteed advantage within the next couple of moves.
-If the current evaluation is +1 for the computer, and within its search depth, the best evaluation it sees is +1, it will simply play the first move it encounters that gives this evaluation, which resulted in a lot of shuffling back and forth with its rooks.
+Past the opening book, the engine was getting confused as to what it was supposed to do if it cannot find a guaranteed advantage within the next couple of moves.
+If the current evaluation is +1 for the computer, and within its search depth, the best evaluation it sees is +1, it will simply play the first move it encounters that gives this evaluation, which results in a lot of shuffling back and forth with its rooks.
 This is obviously an improper way to play Chess, as the engine should look to improve its current position when it cannot find a material advantage.

 To incentivise these positional moves, each piece has a table which quantifies positive or negative bonuses measured in [centipawns](https://www.chessprogramming.org/Centipawns), that are tacked on to each team's evaluation.